Safari Skyway: History

 Safari Skyway was opened in 1986, as one of the first rides to open at Chessington World of Adventures.
 Safari Skyway's entrance was towards the back of the Market Square area, and the monorail gave a guided tour of the zoo, lawn and mansion area.
 In later years of the ride's operation, maintenance of the aging monorail system became difficult, and it suffered frequent breakdowns, including an incident in 2009 when a park-wide power cut stranded the monorail cars mid-route, forcing those inside to be rescued by a cherry picker.
+Safari Skyway operated for the final time in July 2015 and was officially confirmed as permanently closed in January 2016.

 Description

 The ride took approximately 8 minutes, and the maximum height restriction for riders was 1.96 meters.
 Riders under 1.1 meters had to be accompanied by someone 16 or over.
 The ride passed such features in Chessington Zoo, such as Sea Lion Bay, Amazu, Trail of the Kings and other areas.
 It first passed the smaller animals in the Children's Zoo, before going behind the Sea Life Centre and near to the Lodge Gate entrance.
 The ride continued passing nearby (but not directly above) the gorillas, lions and sea lions before returning to the station via the theme park.